Sparse Neuron Ablation Triggers Catastrophic Collapse of the Language Core in Large Vision-Language Models: Experiments

 \section{Experiments}

 \textbf{Architecture-Specific Neuron Localization.} We adapt the neuron identification to the specific components of LLaVA~\cite{llava} and InstructBLIP~\cite{instructblip}, as CAN is applicable across different LVLM architectures.
-For {LLaVA}, we identify neurons in three key components: (L-1) vision encoder for visual feature extraction, (L-2) the multimodal projector (an MLP layer) that aligns visual and textual feature spaces, and (L-3) language model layers.
-For {InstructBLIP}, we analyze neurons in: (I-1) the vision encoder for visual feature extraction, (I-2) the Q-Former module, which captures visual-textual interactions through learnable queries with dual attention mechanisms (self-attention over queries and cross-attention to visual features), and (I-3) language model layers.
-In Eq.~\eqref{eq:importance_score}, we empirically set $\alpha = 0$ for LLaVA and $\alpha = 1$ for InstructBLIP.
+For {LLaVA}, we identify neurons in: vision encoder, multimodal projector, and language model.
+For {InstructBLIP}: vision encoder, Q-Former with dual attention over learnable queries, and language model.
+In Eq.~\eqref{eq:importance_score}, we empirically set $\alpha = 1$ for InstructBLIP since gradient information is essential due to the Q-Former's complex attention routing, and $\alpha = 0$ for LLaVA, as its simpler projector architecture makes activation magnitude alone a stable and sufficient signal for critical neuron identification.

-\textbf{Experimental setup.} We conduct experiments with \texttt{InstructBLIP-vicuna-7b} and \texttt{LLaVA-1.5-7b-hf} on a dataset of 300 images for each of 10 object categories from the \texttt{ILSVRC2013} dataset~\cite{deng2009imagenet}.
-All experiments were executed on a H100 GPU using fp32 precision.
+\textbf{Experimental setup.} We conduct experiments with \texttt{InstructBLIP-vicuna-7b} and \texttt{LLaVA-1.5-7b-hf} on a dataset $\mathcal{D}_{\mathrm{cal}}$ of 300 images for each of 10 object categories from the \texttt{ILSVRC2013} dataset~\cite{deng2009imagenet}.
+All experiments were executed on an H100 GPU using fp32 precision.
 To generate ranked neuron lists, we use images from the 10 categories with \texttt{Describe the object in this image} as prompt $\mathbf{t}$.
 We found this simple prompt to be effective for critical neuron identification after testing different prompts, including more detailed instructions.
 We record the activation magnitude of each neuron across all model components after generating the first token, then rank neurons using CAN across all image categories.
-For each object category, we evaluate the progressively masked model using the corresponding 100 test images from the same category.
+For each object category, we evaluate the progressively masked model using the additional 100 test images from the same category as $\mathcal{D}_{\mathrm{val}}$ .
+In the following, we address the minimum number of critical neurons, their stability across inputs, the effect of masking position, and their localization.

-In the following we address these questions: \begin{itemize} \item What is the minimum number of critical neurons (i.e.~ablated neurons that cause catastrophic collapse)? \item Is the number of critical neurons stable across inputs? \item Does the masking position impact the number of critical neurons? \item Where are critical neurons located in the architecture of the LVLM?